Push! Push! (song)

 "Push!
 Push!" is a song by Falco.
-It was first released as the lead single from his posthumous 1999 greatest-hits album The Final Curtain – The Ultimate Best of.
+It was first released as the lead single from his posthumous 1999 greatest-hits album The Final Curtain – The Ultimate Best Of.

 Background and writing

 The song is credited to Falco and Voyce.
 The recording was produced by Jeo.

 Commercial performance

-The song reached no. 9 in Austria and no. 50 in Germany.
+The song reached number 9 in Austria and number 50 in Germany.